N0EV/N0EV/README.md

-- 👋 Hi, I’m @N0EV
+<h1> Hello i´m Noé </h1>
-- 👀 I’m interested in coding
+- 👀 I’m interested in Tech<br>
-- 🌱 I’m currently learning coding
+- 🌱 I’m currently learning coding Html5 and Css<br>
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on coding with Friends